Signature Move

 Signature Move is a 2017 American indie comedy-drama film directed by Jennifer Reeder and co-written and produced by Fawzia Mirza about a Pakistani Muslim lesbian living in Chicago with her mother.
-Fawzia Mirza also introduced herself as a lesbian on Twitter before the film was announced.
+Mirza also introduced herself as a lesbian on Twitter before the film was announced.
 The film premiered at the 2017 South by Southwest Film Festival.

 Premise

-Zaynab, a thirty-something Pakistani, Muslim, and lesbian woman living in Chicago, takes care of her TV-obsessed mother Parveen.
+Zaynab, a thirty-something woman living in Chicago, takes care of her TV-obsessed mother Parveen.
 As Zaynab falls for Alma, a bold and very bright Mexican woman, she searches for her identity in life, love and wrestling.